Vnon246/ArduClock/README.md

-ArduClock proyect its a completely open-source arduino based clock with several functions and modes developed by XT LABS team, it also has integrated Bluetooth audio capacities, so you can hear your favo rite songs with it!
+ArduClock proyect its a completely open-source arduino based clock with several functions and modes developed by XT LABS team, it also has integrated Bluetooth audio capacities, so you can hear your favorite songs with it!

 All the code of the proyect its available below for free and licensed under a GPL V3 license, that means that you can make part of it by helping us debugging code, or even making your own versions!
 Remember that you are an essential part here